Cjen1/consensus-tlaplus/README.md

 A repo with any tla+ experiements I'm doing.

 # Current Projects
-- [x] MultiPaxos by using Synod to replicate lists of values
+- [x] Adapt Paxos to produce Log/Append-Only/...
+Paxos